bottkars/terraforming-dps/terraforming-azure/README.md

 az role assignment create --role Contributor --assignee-object-id ${ARM_CLIENT_ID} --assignee-principal-type ServicePrincipal --scope /subscriptions/${ARM_SUBSCRIPTION_ID}
 ```

-If a SP and Assignmnet already exists:
+Or use an existing one,if a SP and Assignmnet already exists:
 Export the Env for Terraform:
 ```bash
 export ARM_CLIENT_SECRET=yoursecret